Crazy Gang (comedy group): Films

+In popular culture

+The 1957 film Hell Drivers features a poster for The Crazy Gang in the cafe scenes.

 Legacy

-The story and music of the Crazy Gang were featured in the 1981 musical Underneath the Arches, first performed at the Chichester Festival Theatre and later at the West End's Prince of Wales Theatre.
+The story and music of the Crazy Gang were featured in the 1981 musical Underneath the Arches, written by Brian Glanville, Patrick Garland and Roy Hudd, first performed at the Chichester Festival Theatre and later at the West End's Prince of Wales Theatre.